Ramer–Douglas–Peucker algorithm

 The Ramer–Douglas–Peucker algorithm, also known as the Douglas–Peucker algorithm and iterative end-point fit algorithm, is an algorithm that decimates a curve composed of line segments to a similar curve with fewer points.
 It was one of the earliest successful algorithms developed for cartographic generalization.

-Idea

-The purpose of the algorithm is, given a curve composed of line segments (which is also called a Polyline in some contexts), to find a similar curve with fewer points.
-The algorithm defines 'dissimilar' based on the maximum distance between the original curve and the simplified curve (i.e., the Hausdorff distance between the curves).
-The simplified curve consists of a subset of the points that defined the original curve.
+It produces the most accurate generalization, but it is also more time-consuming.

 Algorithm

 The starting curve is an ordered set of points or lines and the distance dimension ε > 0.

 The algorithm recursively divides the line.
 Initially it is given all the points between the first and last point.
 It automatically marks the first and last point to be kept.
-It then finds the point that is farthest from the line segment with the first and last points as end points; this point is obviously farthest on the curve from the approximating line segment between the end points.
+It then finds the point that is farthest from the line segment with the first and last points as end points; this point is always farthest on the curve from the approximating line segment between the end points.
 If the point is closer than ε to the line segment, then any points not currently marked to be kept can be discarded without the simplified curve being worse than ε.

 If the point farthest from the line segment is greater than ε from the approximation then that point must be kept.
 The algorithm recursively calls itself with the first point and the farthest point and then with the farthest point and the last point, which includes the farthest point being marked as kept.

 When the recursion is completed a new output curve can be generated consisting of all and only those points that have been marked as kept.